-Professor of French Studies.
+Professor of French Studies

-Seán Hand's research, which has been funded by the Leverhulme Trust, HEFCE, the AHRC, and the British Academy, examines radical writings in French of the past 100 years.
+Seán Hand's teaching has covered literature, ideas and related developments from the early twentieth century to the present day, in both a French and a more international context.
+He invites applications to work with him at doctoral or post-doctoral level.
+His research examines writings in French of the past 100 years.
 He published the first two monographs in English on the autobiography, ethnography and criticism of Michel Leiris.
-He then brought the philosophy of Emmanuel Levinas to a wider audience through translations, a Reader, a collection of critical essays, and a monograph on Levinas’s major texts.
-He more recently edited a major collection of new essays on post-Holocaust France and the Jews.
-He has additionally written on Derrida, Duras, Grimbert, Jabès, Lacan, Nancy, Stiegler, postmodernism, Jewish writing and historiography; and has translated Blondel, Deleuze, Kristeva, Irigaray, Levinas and Lyotard.
-He continues to work on theories of crisis and governance, post-genocide representations, and interpretations of Levinas.
+He brought the philosophy of Emmanuel Levinas to a wider audience through translations, a Reader, a collection of critical essays, and a monograph.
+He edited and introduced a collection of new essays on post-Holocaust France and the Jews.
+He has also published on Derrida, Duras, Grimbert, Jabès, Lacan, Nancy, postmodernism, and Jewish writing and historiography; and translated into English a number of French-language philosophers, including Kristeva, Irigaray, and Deleuze.

 - 2014 ‘Speech and Silence: Levinas and the Postwar Refounding of Ethics’, Levinas Studies, 9, 183-201.

-- 2014 ‘Emmanuel Levinas’, in Oxford Encyclopedia of Aesthetics, ed.
-M. Kelly et al., Oxford and New York, Oxford University Press, 2nd edition, volume 4, pp. 194-97.
+- 2014 ‘Emmanuel Levinas’, in M. Kelly et al. (eds), Oxford Encyclopedia of Aesthetics, Oxford and New York, Oxford University Press, 2nd edition, volume 4, pp. 194-97.
 ISBN hardback 0199747105.

-- 2015: Post-Holocaust France and the Jews, 1945-1955, eds Seán Hand and Steven T. Katz, New York, New York University Press, 256 pp., hardback 9781479835041, and kindle edition B00YDDKGSQ.
+- 2015: Seán Hand and Steven T. Katz (eds), Post-Holocaust France and the Jews, 1945-1955, New York, New York University Press, 256 pp., hardback 9781479835041, and kindle edition B00YDDKGSQ.
 Introduction pp. 1-25.

 - 2016: Emmanuel Levinas, Difficult Freedom.
 Essays on Judaism, a translation, with glossary, further reprint (previously 2011, 2013, 2014, 2015), Baltimore, Johns Hopkins University Press, xiv + 306 pp., ISBN 080185783X.